MeminErkenekenXD/Video-Game-with-Remote-Vehicle-Control/README.md

 # Video-Game-with-Remote-Vehicle-Control
 # Overview
 This project is a video game where you remote control a car from your computer with Wi-Fi communication.
 Using your keyboard or gamepad as a controller.
 You also get live camera feedback from the car which you see on your game screen.
-The goal is to complete a lap by passing 3 checkpoints and return to the first checkpoint.You can create tracks using checkpoints but the car can also be controlled without them.
+The goal is to complete a lap by passing 3 checkpoints and return to the first checkpoint.You can create tracks using checkpoints although the car can also be controlled without them.

 # Why Use Gamepad
 In wi-fi or radio controlled vehicles, the controls are usually provided by simple control